atharvasakpal/AquaAir/Streamlit Backup/Backup readme.txt

 2- Homepage (contains text data for the home page of MainAPP) 3- AQI_prediction (Has functions defined which are called in the MainAPP.py file) 4- About section is already written in MainAPP.py
-5- WQI section is empty!! require jupyter notebook and ML model for the same !!
+5- WQI section is updated!!
+6- also keep the water_potability.csv in the same folder

 CSS UPDATES on the files are appreciated.
 DO NOT directly add the style , clone the .py file FIRST.